xCDAT/xcdat/docs/paper/paper.md

 ## Vertical structured regridding

 xCDAT makes use of [xgcm](https://xgcm.readthedocs.io/en/latest/) for vertical regridding capabilities.
-It extends thexgcm vertical regridding API by transposing the output data to match the dimensional order of the input data, and ensuring bounds and metadata are preserved in the output dataset.
+It extends the xgcm vertical regridding API by transposing the output data to match the dimensional order of the input data, and ensuring bounds and metadata are preserved in the output dataset.

 # Documentation & Case Studies